 Hanle is one of the offbeat places in Ladakh and is about 275 KMs from Leh.
 When planning a trip to Hanle from Leh, you can consider clubbing it with the trip to Tso Moriri, of course by adding an extra day in the overall plan.

-The Hanle Observatory is operated by the Indian Institute of Astrophysics, Bengaluru and currently the second-highest optical observatory in the world, with an installed telescope of about 2.01 meters (6.5 feet) diameter.
+Hanle has a hilltop monastery that offers some fabulous panoramic views and also houses the Indian Astronomical Observatory at a staggering height of 4,500 meters.
+The observatory is operated by the Indian Institute of Astrophysics, Bengaluru, and is the second-highest optical observatory in the world, with an installed telescope of about 2.01 meters (6.5 feet) diameter.

-Routes & Road Conditions in Ladakh
+What Are the Key Routes and Road Conditions in Ladakh?

 Q20.
 Can I go from Nubra Valley to Pangong Tso directly?